Internal doors: What is the difference between pre-finished and unfinished oak?

 What is a pre-finished oak bifold?

-A pre-finished oak door, as you might expect, is a door that has been fully prepared, and is completely ready for installation.
-Most bifold door suppliers offer a range of standard factory finishes on pre-finished oak bifold doors these options provide a more limited choice.
+A pre-finished oak door, as you might expect, is a door that has been fully prepared and is completely ready for installation.
+Most bifold door suppliers offer a range of standard factory finishes on pre-finished oak bifold doors and these options provide a more limited opportunity for customisation and creativity.

 What are the benefits of a pre-finished oak bifold door?

-Many people opt for the pre-finished option for a number of reasons:
+Many people opt for pre-finished internal doors for a number of reasons, including:

-- The doors arrive ready to be fitted making installation more straightforward, all you have to do is add the door hardware
+- The doors arrive ready to be fitted making installation more straightforward, all you have to do is add the door accessories and hardware

 - Saves time and effort